De Bruijn Sequence and Universal Cycle Constructions

 Let $\mathbf{B}(n)$ denote the set of binary strings of length $n$.
 A function $f : \mathbf{B}(n) \rightarrow \{0,1\}$ is a DB-successor if there exists a DB sequence $\mathcal{D}$ such that each string $\alpha = a_1a_2\cdots a_n \in \mathbf{B}(n)$ is followed by the symbol $f(\alpha)$ in $\mathcal{D}$.
-In the best case, such a successor will run in $O(n)$ time per symbol generated using $O(n)$ space.
-Each such DB-successor is based on an underlying feedback function which partitions the de Bruijn graph $G(n{-}1,k)$ into a factor of small cycles.
-Then, special conditions are determined for joining the small cycles together.
+Each DB-successor is based on an underlying feedback function which partitions the de Bruijn graph $G(n{-}1,k)$ into a factor of small cycles.
+Then, simple parent-rules are applied to join the small cycles together via conjugate pairs (two length $n$ strings differing in the first symbol) to construct a cycle-joining tree.
 This approach is similar to Hierholzer's algorithm for generating an Euler cycle.
-Generally, the simpler the feedback function the simpler the conditions for a related DB-successor.
+As an example, the following figure illustrates four PCR-based cycle-joining trees created via simple parent rules, where the nodes (necklaces) are cyclic.

 DB-successors based on the PCR